18F/before-you-ship/_pages/infrastructure/aws.md

 #### Environmental variables

 These are things like your AWS password, secret API key, and the mobile device that generates your multi-factor authentication token.
 You are wholly and solely responsible for safeguarding them, and are responsible if they are released to non-authorized parties.
-If you are unfamiliar with how to protect these variables, please consult with 18F DevOps.
+If you are unfamiliar with how to protect these variables, please consult with 18F Infrastructure.
 We're working on getting additional tools to help make this easy for everyone.

 #### OS baseline